 Controlled substances also come into play for driving under the influence.
 Many people are familiar with OWIs involving alcohol.
 However, you can also receive an OWI for restricted controlled substances such as well such as cocaine, heroin, or marijuana.
 Another uncommon OWI is for prescription medications.
 You may be taking a prescription medication as directed, but if the medication affects your ability to drive safely, you may still be facing consequences for driving under the influence.
 There are many controlled substances out there that come with warnings about operating heavy machinery, and sometimes those can affect your ability to drive.

-How long do controlled substance charges stay on your record in Wisconsin?
+How long do controlled substance charges stay on your record in Whitefish Bay?

 This will depend on what type of charge you have.
 Tickets, because they are not criminal offenses, are not eligible for expungement.
 Some criminal offenses may be, but this does not mean that they ever “fall off” your record or that you would no longer be convicted of a crime.
 Expungement of a crime is just that it is sealed, but the conviction remains.